-\$25.00 copay for each covered physical, occupational and speech therapy visit.
+\$0.00 copay for each covered physical, occupational and speech therapy visit.

+Additional services may be covered in accordance with your Medi-Cal benefits and guidelines.
-Outpatient substance abuse services

-Outpatient and ambulatory substance abuse treatment is supervised by an appropriate licensed professional.
-Outpatient treatment is provided for individuals or groups, and family therapy may be an additional component.
+Services That Are Covered for What You Must Pay When You Get These Services You Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
+Prior authorization may apply.
+In-network: Outpatient substance abuse services \$0.00 copay for each covered therapy visit.
+This Outpatient and ambulatory substance abuse applies to individual or group therapy. treatment is supervised by an appropriate licensed professional.
+Outpatient treatment is provided for Additional services may be covered in accordance individuals or groups, and family therapy may be an with your Medi-Cal benefits and guidelines. additional component.
 Additional services may be covered in lieu of hospitalization, or as a step-down after hospitalization for substance abuse-related conditions.

-\$25.00 copay for each covered therapy visit.
-This applies to individual or group therapy.

-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers

-Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Prior authorization may apply.
+In-network: Outpatient surgery, including services provided at hospital outpatient facilities \$0.00 copay for each covered surgery or observation and ambulatory surgical centers room service in an outpatient hospital. \$0.00 copay for each covered surgery in an Note: If you are having surgery in a hospital facility, ambulatory surgical center. you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the Additional services may be covered in accordance provider writes an order to admit you as an inpatient with your Medi-Cal benefits and guidelines. to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."

-\$225.00 copay for each covered surgery in an ambulatory surgical center.

-\$225.00 copay for each covered surgery or observation room service in an outpatient hospital.

-\$0.00 copay for a screening exam of the colon that includes a biopsy or removal of any growth or tissue when you get it at an outpatient or ambulatory surgical center.
+Prior authorization may apply.